Hendrix-CS/csci320/index.md

   * Interact directly with the CPU, keyboard, monitor, and RAM.
   * Operate concurrently without errors.
 * Empirically analyze the performance of operating system components.
+* Address cybersecurity issues that arise in these contexts.

 ## <a name="resources">Resources</a>